 A Fund may invest in currencies and in securities traded in various markets throughout the world, including in emerging or developing markets, some of which are highly controlled by governmental authorities.
 Such Investments require consideration of certain risks typically not associated with investing in currencies or in securities of developed markets.
 Such risks include, among other things, trade balances and imbalances and related economic policies, unfavourable currency exchange rate fluctuations, imposition of exchange control regulation by governments, withholding taxes, limitations on the removal of funds or other assets, policies of governments with respect to possible nationalisation of their industries, political difficulties, including expropriation of assets, confiscatory taxation and social, economic or political instability in foreign nations.
-These factors may affect the level and volatility of securities prices and the liquidity of Investments made in such regions.
-Unexpected volatility or illiquidity could impair a Fund's profitability or result in losses.
+These factors may affect the level and volatility or illiquidity could impair a Fund's profitability or result in losses.